MarkoStrahilov/Full-Authentication-From-Scratch-With-Passport.js/README.md

-# Full Authentication From Scratch With Passport.js
+# Full Authentication With Passport.js